 Traditionally, sauna is heated in the evening, usually on weekends.
 But you can go into the sauna any time during the day (or night).
 Morning sauna might fresh you up if you have had a long party the evening before.
 Day sauna is a good idea if there is a need to go somewhere in the evening.
-For example, Christmas sauna can take place during the afternoon on Christmas Eve, before the festivities start.
+For example, Christmas sauna can take place during the afternoon on Christmas Eve, before the festivities start

 3. The Finns have two favourite sauna drinks: Beer and Original Long Drink

-Sauna drink can technically be whatever but there are two definite favourites among the Finnish people: lager beer (such as Lapin Kulta) or Hartwall Original Long Drink (called also lonkero in Finnish) which is a mix of premium Finnish gin and grapefruit.
+Sauna drink can technically be whatever but there are two definite favourites among the Finnish people: lager beer or Hartwall Long Drink (called also lonkero in Finnish) which is a mix of premium Finnish gin and grapefruit.
 In addition, sparkling and still water are safe bets for a sauna bathing session.
 When it comes to stronger spirits, Jaloviina is also a traditional sauna drink.
 If there is a bigger party and sauna is organized as a part of it, it is common surprise to hide a bottle of Jaloviina somewhere in the sauna premises for the guests to enjoy.

 4. Helsinki's public sauna culture is booming.